Buy Follistatin 344: The Buyer’s Guide to Skipping the Garbage (2026)

 • Several products contained entirely different peptides (MGF, GHRP-2) instead of follistatin.

-• The researchers developed an immunomagnetic purification + Western blot detection method specifically because standard assumptions about product contents were unreliable.
+• The researchers developed an immunomagnetic purification and Western blot detection method specifically because standard assumptions about product contents were unreliable.

 This is not a theoretical risk.
 If your research depends on valid data, the supplier’s integrity is the single most important variable in your experimental design.